 Minamide [22] proposes a notion of "data structure with a hole", or in other words, a segment, and applies it to the problem of concatenating immutable lists.
-Walker and Morrisett [34] offer a tailrecursive version of mutable list concatenation.
-Their code is formulated in a low-level typed intermediate language, as opposed to a surface language.
+Walker and Morrisett [35] offer a tail-recursive version of mutable list concatenation in a low-level typed intermediate language, as opposed to a surface language.
 The manner in which they avoid reasoning about list segments is analogous to ours.
 There, because the code is formulated in continuation-passing style, the reasoning step that takes place "after the recursive call" amounts to composing the current continuation with a coercion.
 Maeda et al. [21] study a slightly different approach, also in the setting of a typed intermediate language, where separating implication offers a way of defining list segments.
 Our approach could be adapted to an iterative setting by adopting a new proof rule for while loops.
-This is noted independently by Charguéraud [9, §3.3.2] and by Tuerk [33].
+This is noted independently by Charguéraud [9, §3.3.2] and by Tuerk [34].